 What Is It?

 Balloon-occluded retrograde transvenous obliteration (BRTO) is a medical procedure used to treat gastric varices, which are dilated veins in the stomach that can potentially lead to life-threatening bleeding.
-This procedure is typically performed by an interventional radiologist.

 What Happens After The Procedure?